 New Website is coming this Autumn.
 During this transition a Ronin Gallery representative will contact you to complete all orders placed online.
 Thank you for your understanding as we experience some growing pains.
 LEARN MORE HERE

-Imao Keinen (1845 - 1923) was born in Kyoto and studied classical Japanese painting, calligraphy and printmaking.
+Keinen Imao was born in Kyoto and studied classical Japanese painting, calligraphy and printmaking.
 The upheaval of the transitional phase between the Edo and Meiji eras around 1868 ultimately bankrupted his family business.
 As a result, Keinen kept himself afloat by making a living as a textile designer.
-Keinen later founded his own studio and established himself as a painter and printmaker, eventually securing a post as a professor at the Kyoto Prefectural School of Painting in 1888.
-In 1904, Keinen was appointed as a member of the Art Committee of the Imperial Household, and in 1919 he became a member of the Imperial Art Academy.
-Keinen specialized in kacho ga with very realistic detail and is best known for Bird and Flower Albums by Keinen (Keinen Kacho Gafu), 1891, a set of 4 volumes with 40 moku-hanga in each.
+He later founded his own studio and established himself as a painter and printmaker, eventually securing a post as a professor at the Kyoto Prefectural School of Painting in 1888.
+In 1904, he was appointed as a member of the Art Committee of the Imperial Household, and in 1919 he became a member of the Imperial Art Academy.
+Keinen specialized in kacho-e, or bird and flower pictures, with naturalistic detail and is best known for Bird and Flower Albums by Keinen (Keinen Kacho Gafu, 1891), a set of 4 volumes with 40 prints each.

 Why shouldn't art be pretty?
 There are enough unpleasant things in the world. - Pierre-August